CostaBru/knapsack/README.md

 The classic dynamic programing algorithm for 1-0 unbounded knapsack problem was extended to work with rational numbers, and to has any number of independent dimensions.
 Special cases were solved in polynomial time and used as part of new partition algorithm.

-New algorithms were tested on the open source test datasets, and as a core part of equal subset problem algorithm.

 The algorithm for equal subset problem complexity was improved to be exponential in number of partitions only.
 The integer input type limitation was removed.
-That new algorithm was tested on integer partition generator data, and on integer optimization tests.

-This work contains the source code of new ``KB`` knapsack and partition algorithms, performance analysis and reports:
+This work contains the source code of below algorithms, performance analysis and reports:

 - The polynomial time and space algorithm for unbounded subset sum knapsack problem for positive integer and rational numbers.